alajusticia/laravel-logins/README.md

 - Save this information in your database, allowing you to display it in the user's account
 - Notify users of a new login, along with the information collected
 - Offer your users the ability to log out a specific device, all the devices except the current one, or all at once.
+- Log out a device, without affecting the other remembered devices (each remembered session has its own token)

 _____